RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 Georgia has long recognized the right of privacy.
 Following denial of the existence of the right of privacy in a controversial decision by the New York Court of Appeals in [*Roberson v.
 Rochester Folding Box Co.*, (1902)](http://scholar.google.com/scholar_case?case=8949201185857474767), the Georgia Supreme Court became the first such court to recognize the right of privacy in [*Pavesich v.
 New England Life Ins.
-Co.,* (1905)](http://scholar.google.com/scholar_case?about=14399965817410541021).
+Co.,* (1905)][pavesich].

-In [*Pavesich v.
-New England Life Ins.
-Co.,* supra](http://scholar.google.com/scholar_case?about=14399965817410541021), the picture of an artist was used without his consent in a newspaper advertisement of the insurance company.
-Analyzing the right of privacy, this court held: "The publication of a picture of a person, without his consent, as a part of an advertisement, for the purpose of exploiting the publisher's business, is a violation of the right of privacy of the person whose picture is reproduced, and entitles him to recover without proof of special damage."
+In *Pavesich,* the picture of an artist was used without his consent in a newspaper advertisement of the insurance company.
+Analyzing the right of privacy, this court held:

+> The publication of a picture of a person,
+> without his consent, as a part of an advertisement,
+> for the purpose of exploiting the publisher's business,
+> is a violation of the right of privacy of the person
+> whose picture is reproduced, and entitles him to recover
+> without proof of special damage.

 If the right to privacy had not been recognized, advertisers could use photographs of private citizens to promote sales and the professional modeling business would not be what it is today.

-In the course of its opinion the *Pavesich* court said several things pertinent here.
+In the course of its opinion
+the *Pavesich* court said several things pertinent here.
 It noted that the commentators on ancient law recognized the right of personal liberty, including the right to exhibit oneself before the public at proper times and places and in a proper manner.
-As a corollary, the court recognized that the right of personal liberty included the right of a person not to be exhibited before the public, saying: "The right to withdraw from the public gaze at such times as a person may see fit, when his presence in public is not demanded by any rule of law is also embraced within the right of personal liberty.
-Publicity in one instance and privacy in the other is each guaranteed.
+As a corollary, the court recognized that the right of personal liberty included the right of a person not to be exhibited before the public, saying:

+> The right to withdraw from the public gaze
+> at such times as a person may see fit,
+> when his presence in public is not demanded by any rule of law
+> is also embraced within the right of personal liberty.
+> Publicity in one instance and privacy in the other is each guaranteed.
-If personal liberty embraces the *right of publicity,* it no less embraces the correlative right of privacy; and this is no new idea in Georgia law."
-(Emphasis supplied.) [*Pavesich*](http://scholar.google.com/scholar_case?about=14399965817410541021).
+> If personal liberty embraces the *right of publicity,*
+> it no less embraces the correlative right of privacy;
+> and this is no new idea in Georgia law.
+(Emphasis supplied.) [*Pavesich*][pavesich].

-Recognizing the possibility of a conflict between the right of privacy and the freedoms of speech and press, this court said: "There is in the publication of one's picture for advertising purposes not the slightest semblance of an expression of an idea, a thought, or an opinion, within the meaning of the constitutional provision which guarantees to a person the right to publish his sentiments on any subject." [*Id.*](http://scholar.google.com/scholar_case?about=14399965817410541021).
+Recognizing the possibility of a conflict between the right of privacy and the freedoms of speech and press, this court said: "There is in the publication of one's picture for advertising purposes not the slightest semblance of an expression of an idea, a thought, or an opinion, within the meaning of the constitutional provision which guarantees to a person the right to publish his sentiments on any subject." [*Id.*][pavesich].
 The defendants in the case now before us make no claim under these freedoms and we find no violation thereof.

 Observing in dicta that the right of privacy in general does not survive the death of the person whose privacy is invaded, the *Pavesich* court said: "While the right of privacy is personal, and may die with the person, we do not desire to be understood as assenting to the proposition that the relatives of the deceased cannot, in a proper case, protect the memory of their kinsman, not only from defamation, but also from an invasion into the affairs of his private life after his death.
-This question is not now involved, but we do not wish anything said to be understood as committing us in any way to the doctrine that against the consent of relatives the private affairs of a deceased person may be published and his picture or statue exhibited." [*Id.*](http://scholar.google.com/scholar_case?about=14399965817410541021).
+This question is not now involved, but we do not wish anything said to be understood as committing us in any way to the doctrine that against the consent of relatives the private affairs of a deceased person may be published and his picture or statue exhibited." [*Id.*][pavesich].

-Finding that Pavesich, although an artist, was not recognized as a public figure, the court said: "It is not necessary in this case to hold, nor are we prepared to do so, that the mere fact that a man has become what is called a public character, either by aspiring to public office, or by holding public office, or by exercising a profession which places him before the public, or by engaging in a business which has necessarily a public nature, gives to everyone the right to print and circulate his picture." [*Id.*](http://scholar.google.com/scholar_case?about=14399965817410541021).
+Finding that Pavesich, although an artist, was not recognized as a public figure, the court said: "It is not necessary in this case to hold, nor are we prepared to do so, that the mere fact that a man has become what is called a public character, either by aspiring to public office, or by holding public office, or by exercising a profession which places him before the public, or by engaging in a business which has necessarily a public nature, gives to everyone the right to print and circulate his picture." [*Id.*][pavesich].
 Thus, although recognizing the right of privacy, the *Pavesich* court left open the question facing us involving the likeness of a public figure.&hellip;

 In [*Palmer v.
 Schonhorn Enterprises,* (N.J.Sup.Ct.
 1967),](http://scholar.google.com/scholar_case?case=18127729155672659732) Arnold Palmer, Gary Player, Doug Sanders and Jack Nicklaus obtained summary judgment against the manufacturer of a golf game which used the golfers' names and short biographies without their consent.
 Although